The morning started out much like the day before as it was raining still.

 “Because Hermione the war changed me.
 I don’t have any hate for mudbloods left in me after being hurt so bad by seeing everything that happened.
 And just ending my crappy relationship with my horrible girlfriend I want to be a changed man.
 I want to show you that I am not someone like my father.
 I never particularly liked you but today I…feel differently.”
 Draco explained, just now realizing the words he just said and was shocked his heart seemed to speak before his brain today.

 “You feel differently how?”
 Hermione spat at him, this was just rubbish.

 “Hermione, when I saw you today.
-I thought you were beaut…”
+I thought you were beaut-”

-“I mean we have all changed, and uh...
+“I mean we have all changed.
+And uh...
 I think we should all try and get along now.
 After all, we are adults.”
 Draco said, blushing himself.

-“No, I will pay for mine.”
+“No, I will pay for mine,” Hermione insisted.

 “No I will pay for ours Hermione, no questions asked.”
 Draco icily stated.

 Hermione nodded in silence and just kept walking, looking at her feet.
 It was late afternoon by now.

 ---I hope you liked it!
 If so, please leave a review!----- The story gets MUCH more deeper than this, promise--- stay tuned<3 -Linds